hugo-ribeiro-36/Chatbot/README.md

 - 🔀 A/B Testing: Prompt versions are assigned per conversation and persisted for consistent feedback comparisons.

-- 📚 Knowledge Search: We chose vector search (via ChromaDB) over static keywords to support semantically rich matching of uploaded text files.
+- 📚 Knowledge Search: Vector search (via ChromaDB) was chosen over static keywords to support semantically rich matching of uploaded text files.

-- ⚙️ Dynamic Configuration: Prompt logic (version A/B) is editable via JSON + API to allow non-dev users (or tools) to tune the assistant’s tone and behavior.
+- ⚙️ Dynamic Configuration: Prompt logic (version A/B) is editable via API to tune the assistant’s tone and behavior.

 - 📊 Feedback Logging: Ratings + comments are stored per message, linked to both the version and the user’s original message, enabling longitudinal analysis.

-- 📁 FastAPI + React: Clean decoupling of backend and frontend made local development fast and allowed hot reloading.

 ---